Miloš Biković: Other work

 Biković and his Montevideo, God Bless You! fellows played football for various humanitarian causes, such as the Battle for Babies on 27 September 2011.
 Along with Vlade Divac, Ana Divac, Nađa Higl and Marchelo, he took part in the Really Important campaign, led by the Vlade & Ana Divac Foundation.
 Biković also participated in Enter the Theatre! campaign; its task is to popularize theatre among the youth.
 In November 2012, Biković started Twitter Syndicate, a charity account on Twitter.

 Biković and his Montevideo, God Bless You! fellow Tamara Dragičević appeared in the music video for Kiki Lesendrić's single "Slučajno", released in May 2011.
 In 2014, he starred in and directed the music video for Nevena Božović's song "Bal".

 In February 2012, Biković and other Serbian celebrities presented the new model of BMW of the BMW 3 Series.

 In 2016, he founded a production company Archangel studios and produced 4 projects South Wind, The Balkan Line, Embasy, and Hotel Belgrade.

 Personal and media life

-Religion plays an important part of Milos Bikovic's life.
+Biković maintains that religion plays an important role in his life.

-Biković is a close friend of his Montevideo, God Bless You! fellow Petar Strugar.
-Biković cited Zoran Radmilović as his role model, and Fyodor Dostoyevsky as his favourite writer.
+Biković has been a close friend of his Montevideo, God Bless You! fellow Petar Strugar.
+Biković cited Zoran Radmilović as his role model, and has Fyodor Dostoyevsky as his favourite writer.